flowerpot-network/delta/intro.md

 The key components of such a system include:

-* A new token called **oscoin**.
+* A new token called **open source coin**.
-* A blockchain of git commit hashes.
+* A blockchain of commit hashes.
-* Proof-of-stake consensus.[^8]
+* A permissionless network with proof-of-stake[^8] membership.
 * A treasury system as seen in Dash,[^9] to fund open-source work on the network, including oscoin’s own roadmap.
 * An on-chain governance system based on proposals, allowing atomic changes to smart-contract or regular code, including the oscoin protocol itself.
-* A community-owned ‘blessed’ code repository of smart-contracts defining the token distribution algorithm, used to reward and incentivize projects.
+* A community-owned ‘blessed’ code repository of smart-contracts defining the token distribution mechanism used to reward and incentivize projects.

 Fundamentally, we are proposing a crypto-economy[^10] based on the ideas of 'inflation funding'[^11] and 'curation markets.'[^12] By design, token supply increases at a predefined rate through minting.
 These newly minted tokens are used to reward open-source projects.
 Furthermore, an open marketplace is introduced in which participants can coordinate and cooperate by exchanging tokens for work within the network.